average-bread/what-the-matter/README.md

 * Blue Matter is a block that will glow horizontally and transform into water and can fill infinite sized areas.
 Works like old water block

 * White Matter can be summoned using Containment Note and it is used to craft all the other matter blocks and grow when exploded

+* Sponge Matter is a block that removes any water or lava it comes in contact

 ## Items
 1. Containment Note